 Theme Class number of times Description Guidance and Safety 1 The content of subject and safety education for the following experiment are Education I explained.
-Quantitative analysis 3 The principle of multielement analysis is explained and practical training of of elements 2 ICP-AES or ICP-MS machine is conducted.
+Quantitative analysis 2 The principle of multielement analysis is explained and practical training of of elements 2 ICP-AES or ICP-MS machine is conducted.
 Qualitative analysis 2 The principle of X-ray based methods is explained and practical training of of elements 2 one or two X-ray based machine is conducted.
-Qualitative analysis Qualitative analysis of organic compounds such as mass spectrometry, NMR, of organic F compounds and 5 ESR and IR and bioassey are explained and practical training of GC-MS etc. is bioassey conducted.
-GIS 3 The way to use GIS is learnt.
-Site visit 1 Site visit to research institute or analytical company
+Qualitative analysis Qualitative analysis of organic compounds such as mass spectrometry, NMR, of organic r. compounds and 6 ESR and IR and bioassey are explained and practical training of GC-MS etc. is bioassey conducted.
+GIS 2 The way to use GIS is learnt.
+Site visit 2 Site visit to research institute or analytical company